Abu Hamza Al-Qurashi

 Al-Qurashi's role as a spokesman gave him a prominent position within the Islamic State, allowing him to disseminate the group's propaganda messages and motivate fighters.
-He was known for his fiery speeches and reportedly lived in an area near the Ayn al-Bayda camp in the Jarablus region, where he was known as Abu Abdo Al-Hamwi among local Islamic State members.
+He was known for his fiery speeches and reportedly lived working in the spice market in an area near the Ayn al-Bayda camp in the Jarablus region, where he was known as Abu Abdo al-Hamwi among local Islamic State members.